 Time and Material:

 Also called “pay as you go” model is often used in Agile methodologies.
-The client and provider usually agree upon the programmer’s hourly rates and the payment is based on an actual time spent on development.
-Having become very popular among outsourcing companies it has proven to be an effective approach for medium and large projects when the scope of work is hard to determine in advance.
+The client and provider usually agree upon the programmer’s hourly rates and the payment are based on an actual time spent on development.
+Having become very popular among outsourcing companies it has proven to be an effective approach for medium and large projects.
+Especially when the scope of work is hard to determine in advance.
 The client is practically involved in project development and has the ability to change the requirements during the process of work without modification of the agreement.

 Dedicated team or Outstuffing:

 Basically, this model is often used when a company decides to enhance its in-house development team.
 The client can choose a group of professionals with specific skills to meet the requirements and scale it when necessary.
 Offshore developers integrate into the company to the point where they become a natural part of the development department.
-Outsourcing provider in his turn is responsible for wages and taxes, office facilities, HR issues and Data security which makes such cooperation more cost-efficient for the client.
+Outsourcing provider in his turn is responsible for wages and taxes, office facilities, HR issues, and Data security.
+This makes such cooperation more cost-efficient for the client.
 Moreover, this approach is very flexible and allows you to decide whether to handle the team by yourself or assign team/project management to your outsourcing partner.